philiporlando/purpleairwatchdog/README.md

 This is a simple python2 script designed to detect when the [Sustainable Atmospheres Research Lab](https://star.research.pdx.edu/)'s [PurpleAir sensors](https://www.purpleair.com/) stop uploading to their respective API.

 The script scans PurpleAir's API every 15 minutes.
 If a sensor goes offline for more than 1 hour, an email is sent to the user.
 The offending sensor ID is also appended to a list of `offline_sensors` to prevent multiple emails being sent per day.
-This list is cleared every 24 hours, to remind the user if a sensor has been offline fore consecutive days.
+This list is cleared every 24 hours, to remind the user if a sensor has been offline over consecutive days.

 The email class was developed with gmail accounts in mind.
 It may not work with other `SENDER` addresses.